MarkCarsonDev/MarkCarsonDev/README.md

  <br>I'm passionate about applications of computation and data science, notably those in sustainability, ecology, and environmental efforts.
 </p>

-<p align="center">As a serial hobbyist, I consistently keep busy by learning new things.
-When I'm not programming, you can find me reading, practicing a new instrument or craft, and tinkering around with whatever I can.</p>
+<p align="center">Outside of programming, I love learning new things and hobbies.
+I'm likely cooking, playing piano, or staying active.</p>

-<p>Majority of my commits are to private projects in private repositories, please reach out for more information on those.</p>
+<p>Majority of my commits are to private projects in private repositories, if curious, please reach out for more information on those.</p>

 <p align="center"></a> <a href="https://www.linkedin.com/in/MarkCarsonDev/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a>
 </p>